Track clicked component with Adobe Analytics

 });

 The above code snippet adds an event listener by pushing a function into the data layer.
-When the cmp:click event is triggered the componentClickedHandler function is called.
-In this function a few sanity checks are added and a new event object is constructed with the latest state of the data layer for the component that triggered the event.
+Whenever the cmp:click event is triggered the componentClickedHandler function is called.
+In this function, a few sanity checks are added and a new event object is constructed with the latest state of the data layer for the component that triggered the event.

-After that trigger(event) is called. trigger() is a reserved name in Launch and “triggers” the Launch Rule.
-We pass the event object as a parameter which in turn is exposed by another reserved name in Launch named event.
-Data Elements in Launch can now reference various properties like so: event.component['someKey'].
+Finally the trigger(event) function is called.
+The trigger() function is a reserved name in the tag property and it triggers the rule.
+The event object is passed as a parameter which in turn is exposed by another reserved name in the tag property.
+Data Elements in the tag property can now reference various properties using code snippet like event.component['someKey'].

 7. Save the changes.